Rashaali84/practical-javascript-/README.md

 Studying this project we learned about:

 - Array and its related functions like ( sort , filter , map , includes ..)
-- objects and the using of this keyword .
+- Objects and the using of this keyword .
 - How to divide and organize projects into modules .
-- different kind of data-types and loops ..
+- Different kind of data-types and loops ..
 - Create whole project for the to-do list with writing user-stories that affects multiple parts of the project .

 * [Watch and code free course for vanilla java-script](https://watchandcode.com/courses/enrolled/60264)